"Converting organic food waste into insect protein.

 No Threat To Humans

-Black soldier flies do not transmit any diseases and is not considered a pest to humans.
+Black soldier flies do not transmit any diseases and are not considered a pest to humans.
 They can be found naturally in local ecosystems around the world.

 High Growth Rate